Free Sorcery Soap Dough Recipe - Castor Oil

 - YOU WILL NEED A BASIC WORKING UNDERSTANDING OF COLD PROCESS SOAP MAKING.

 - Always keep the soap covered and sealed from air.
 Saponification does not need air, but curing does.
-Soap dough is not cure until used.
+Soap dough is not cured until used.

 - The amount of water in soap is important.
 It keeps the soap pliable and soft.
 This is the water percent I use, however, I live in the desert.
 IF YOU LIVE IN A MORE HUMID AREA, DROP THE WATER DISCOUNT TO 31%.
 Adjust as necessary to avoid sticky soap dough.